How to Justify Conference Attendance

 - Return on Investment

-This article provides some easy-to-use tools to help you calculate the investment and identify your return.
+This article provides some easy-to-use tools to help you calculate the investment and identify your return of attending a conference.

 Understanding Your Conference Expenses